steve-notes/Kubernetes-Provisioning/README.md

 <br/>

 📌 <b>ToDo for Next Update :</b>
-- [x] Join Installation & Uninstallation Script in one script only
+- [x] Join Installation & Uninstallation Script in one script only.
-- [x] Adding flag for options
+- [x] Adding flag for options.
-- [x] Adding function for provision Worker Node
+- [x] Adding function for provision Worker Node.
-- [x] Adding function for drain and delete specific worker node
+- [x] Adding function for drain and delete specific worker node.
+- [ ] Add file config for change subnet separated, so there's no need to change manually in main code.
 - [ ] Adding function for kubeadm init based on environment ( local vm or cloud )
 - [ ] Adding function for install kubernetes version
 - [ ] Adding dynamic input subnet for kubeadm init and calico custom-resources.yaml